Alpha-lipoic acid and insulin autoimmune syndrome: Hirata disease cases

 The alpha-lipoic acid trigger

 The trigger for IAS is exposure to a small set of sulfhydryl-containing molecules.
 The classic pharmaceutical triggers are methimazole, propylthiouracil, and captopril.
-Alpha-lipoic acid is a thiol-containing dietary supplement and was first reported as a trigger by Furukawa and colleagues in 2007 (PMID: 17878549).2 A 2017 systematic review of supplement-triggered IAS catalogued 56 published cases, the great majority associated with alpha-lipoic acid at doses of 300–600 mg/day taken for diabetic neuropathy or general antioxidant use (PMID: 28614588).3
+Alpha-lipoic acid is a thiol-containing dietary supplement and was first reported as a trigger by Furukawa and colleagues in 2007 (PMID: 16963149).2 Published case reports and reviews since then have linked the great majority of supplement-triggered IAS to alpha-lipoic acid, typically at doses of 300–600 mg/day taken for diabetic neuropathy or general antioxidant use.

 The HLA susceptibility